 When you take a course in landscape gardening, you might learn a focused skill set such as plant identification methods, pest management techniques or irrigation system installation.
 Courses tend to incorporate hands-on landscape work and practical applications with the material covered in class.
 The article below explores the skills that one might acquire through a landscape gardening class.
-Schools offering Landscape Design degrees can also be found in these popular choices.

 Overview of Landscape Gardening Programs

 Landscape gardening courses are useful to people who may be pursuing careers in landscape design as well as those who are simply interested in becoming better gardeners.
 These programs examine concepts in plant materials, plant identification and landscaping tools.
 Three schools offering landscape gardening courses are George Washington University in Washington, DC, Sandhills Community College in North Carolina and Caldwell Community College and Technical Institute in North Carolina.

 |Common Courses||Basic landscape techniques, greenhouse operations, fruits and vegetable production, plant materials, turfgrass culture, landscape construction, pest management|